sumanyumuku98/Small-Tumor-Detection/README.md

 You can then use the dataset's `eval_tools` to generate the mAP numbers (this needs Matlab/Octave).

 Similarly, to run the model on the test set, run `make test` to generate results in the `test_results` directory.

+## FROC Curve
+Lesion classification and localization in medical imaging is usually done using FROC curve.
+To generate the FROC, use the `FROC_Sumanyu_updated.py` script.